XZairX/Bomberman-Java/README.md

 # Recreate a Classic Arcade Game
 This respository holds the work produced from a practical research investigation which explores the feasibility in using programming languages, as opposed to pre-built game engine applications, to build and produce games as a game developer.
-This work has produced a Java program which runs a basic recreation of Bomberman, a classic 2D arcade game which was first released in 1985.
-Whilst the written game engine and its enclosing game are both largely unfinished, the two demonstrate the necessary functionality to test the study.
+This work is contained within a Java program which simply runs a basic recreation of Bomberman, a classic 2D arcade game first released in 1985.
+Whilst the written game engine and the main game itself are both largely unfinished, the two demonstrate the necessary functionality required to accurately test the study.

 ## Getting Started